NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Parameter-Choice.md

 However with decreasing value of the parameter ``\varepsilon`` the condition number of the corresponding problem Gram matrix is increasing and the problem becomes numerically unstable (see "uncertainty principle" of Schaback [4]).
 The Gram matrix of the interpolating problem even can lost its positive definiteness property if ``\varepsilon`` is small.
 Also, as it was pointed out in [3] the RBF interpolation with small value of the "shape" parameter may cause the Runge phenomenon i.e. undesirable interpolant oscillations which are most likely observed at the domain border.

 Therefore, when choosing the value of the ``\varepsilon``, a compromise is needed.
-In practice, it is necessary to choose such value of the scaling parameter that the problem Gram matrix condition number is a relatively small number and the value of interpolation result significant digits estimation is a good enough.
+In practice, it is necessary to choose such value of the scaling parameter that estimation of the Gram matrix condition number is a relatively small number and the value of interpolation result significant digits estimation is a good enough.
 As a rule, the heuristic algorithm implemented within the interpolation procedure produces a good estimation of the scaling parameter value (this algorithm applies if the value of the scaling parameter was not provided explicitly in creation of the reproducing kernel object).

 The following API functions are useful for selecting a suitable value of the scaling parameter